-There were some surprised and curious looks as my friend Pat and I entered the restaurant which was filled with local Jewish Israeli patrons.
-Then curiosity transformed in to pleasant smiles and a warm hearted atmosphere.
+There were some surprised and curious looks at my friend Pat and I as we entered the restaurant which was filled with local Jewish Israeli patrons.
+Then curiosity transformed into pleasant smiles and a warm-hearted atmosphere.
 It was clear that all were welcome to this traditional eatery but outsiders rarely took advantage of the opportunity.
 We felt very relaxed after a couple of minutes.
 The staff was fun and efficient.
 Doing a little of the decision making for us to suit our all American palates.
 On the way in I saw chickpea fritters in the picture display and had to try them.
 My friend Pat was set on the grape leaves.

-We were intent mostly on noshing but it turned in to ‘Do you want that last one?’ – ‘Yes I do, you had your three already’.
+We were content with Noshing but it turned in to ‘Do you want that last one?’ – ‘Yes I do, you had your three already’.
 The mini beef shawarma plate (beef roasted on a revolving spit) was delicious.
-It was accompanied by salad and super creamy hummus with a delicious tahina dressing.
-I couldn’t resist taking home a chicken shishkabab sandwich topped with hummus, and tahina dressing.
+It was accompanied by salad and super creamy hummus with a delicious tahini dressing.
+I couldn’t resist taking home a chicken shish kebab sandwich topped with hummus, and tahini dressing.
 I ate it later and was so focused on the enjoyment, I forgot to photograph it.
 It was tender, moist and flavorful though.

 The fruit drinks were very tasty and it made me wonder why we had to come to an ethnic restaurant to find them.
 It would be nice to see a little less Coca-Cola on the shelves and a little more of these fruity beverages.
 I had the pineapple and Pat had the mango and they were both very refreshing.